 If the assault occurred within the past 120 hours (5 days), the medical establishments listed above can refer the survivor to the Athens-Clarke County Sexual Assault Nurse Examiner (SANE) program, which is a volunteer group of specially trained, registered nurses who conduct sexual assault forensic examinations and evidence collection.
 SANE exams are free and are usually conducted at the Family Protection Center, 3035 Lexington Road, Athens, Georgia, 30605, which is a comfortable, private and non-stressful setting for the survivor and any support persons accompanying the survivor.
-A free SANE exam can also be arranged by contacting the UGA Police Department at 911 or (706) 542-2200, or by contacting UGA's Sexual and Relationship Violence Prevention (RSVP) at (706) 542-SAFE (24-hour hotline), or by contacting The Cottage Sexual Assault Center at (877) 363-1912 (24-hour hotline).
+A free SANE exam can also be arranged by contacting the UGA Police Department at 911 or (706) 542-2200, or by contacting UGA's Office of Sexual and Relationship Violence Prevention (RSVP) at (706) 542-SAFE (24-hour hotline), or by contacting The Cottage Sexual Assault Center at (877) 363-1912 (24-hour hotline).

 Connect with counseling and support resources

 Sexual assault can be a very traumatic experience that may cause the survivor to experience a wide range of thoughts and emotions, even long after the assault occurs.
 There are multiple resources available both on campus and in the community to support a survivor at any point in the aftermath of an assault, including during times of crisis.
 For a listing of University and Community Support Resources click here.